seansusmilch/noTBA-scripterx/README.md

-# No TBA for ScripterX
+# 🔃 No TBA for Emby

-Use Python requests, Emby API, Scripter-X to manage episodes with dummy titles and automatically refresh them.
+Hate having your perfect library ruined by a stray episode titled "Episode XX" or "TBA" because the data wasn't available at the time it was scanned in?
+These scripts will attempt to solve that by collecting episodes with these placeholder titles and periodically refreshing their metadata until an actual title is found.

 ## Requirements